Looking for VA Community Care Data?

 There are other databases, but those that are publicly available do not include patient identifiers.
 A good example is HCUPnet, which provides statistics from the Healthcare Cost and Utilization Project.
 Among other non-VA files available to researchers are Medicare Cost Reports, American Hospital Association Survey, ZIP Code Files, and state hospital discharge reports.
 If you are only interested in obtaining charges for a certain inpatient procedure or diagnosis, a good resource is the Healthcare Utilization and Cost Project (HCUP) webpage.
 HCUP is one of the databases developed by the Agency for Healthcare Quality and Research.
 They have an interactive web page that allows one to enter criteria and see average facility charges; note that HCUP does not include physician payments.
 HCUP reports cost-adjusted charges; see Adjusting Charges from Private Hospital Data.

 The Centers for Medicare & Medicaid Services (CMS) is responsible for administering Medicare.
-It also works in with states to administer Medicaid (in California Medicaid is referred to as Medi-Cal).
+It also works with states to administer Medicaid (in California, Medicaid is referred to as Medi-Cal).

 If you are a VA researcher interested in obtaining Medicare data for Veterans, please contact VIREC.

 As the administering agency, CMS makes some utilization datasets available for researchers.
 These datasets are not specific to Veterans and they come in two flavors: Public Use Files (PUFs) and Beneficiary Encrypted Files (BEFs).
 As it suggests, the PUFs are at an aggregated level and have no information that can be used to link files to patients.
 On the other hand, BEFs provide encounter level data, but the social security number is scrambled.
 If you need to identify the Medicare beneficiaries, then the researcher must obtain special permission to access the research identifiable files (RIFs).
-Obtaining a RIF is very complicated and HCFA will only release RIFs to certain researchers for specific projects; obtaining a BEF is more complicated than getting a PUF.
+Obtaining a RIF is very complicated and Health Care Finance Association (HCFA) will only release RIFs to certain researchers for specific projects; obtaining RIFs and BEFs is more complicated than getting a PUF.

 The PUFs are free (see the CMS web site); RIFs and BEFs cost money and require human subjects approval to use the data.